alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 }
 {% endhighlight %}

-They are broken so let's update the class.
+They are broken now so let's update the class.

 {% highlight csharp %}
 public class CompanyFantasyName : FantasyName {